nebs/Organik-iOS/README.md

 ---------

 L-System is short for Lindenmayer system.
-Read more on the [a link](https://en.wikipedia.org/wiki/L-system "L-System wikipedia page.")
+Read more about L-Systems on [wikipedia](https://en.wikipedia.org/wiki/L-system)

 Organik Files